cert-ee/cuckoo3/docs/src/usage/commands.md

     getmonitor  Use the monitor and stager binaries from the given Cuckoo... importmode  Start the Cuckoo import controller.
-    machine     Add machines to machinery configuration files. submit      Create a new file analysis
+    machine     Add machines to machinery configuration files. submit      Create a new file/url analysis
     web         Start the Cuckoo web interface (development server)